Ex-Formula One boss Bernie Ecclestone spared jail after admitting fraud

 Mr Justice Bryan said the offending was so serious that a fine and community order were not sufficient.

-The court heard the 92-year-old has agreed a civil settlement of £652,634,836 in respect of sums due to HMRC over the course of 18 years.
+The court heard the 92-year-old former racing driver has agreed a civil settlement of £652,634,836 in respect of sums due to HMRC over the course of 18 years from 1994.

+HMRC said the sum includes money owed as part of his wider tax affairs, as well as a penalty of more than £340 million.

 At Southwark Crown Court on Thursday, Ecclestone was handed a 17-month jail term, suspended for two years.